MS-13: History

 Many MS-13 gang members from the Los Angeles area have been deported after being arrested.
 For example, Jose Abrego, a high-ranking member, was deported four times.
-As a result of these deportations, members of MS-13 have recruited more members in their home countries.
+Large-scale deportations of ex-convicts began shortly after the close of the Salvadoran Civil War in 1992.
+As a result of these deportations, members of MS-13 have recruited more members in their home countries, and MS-13 took root in El Salvador, where there wasn't significant gang activity before.
 The Los Angeles Times contends that deportation policies have contributed to the size and influence of the gang both in the United States and in Central America.
-There was no significant gang activity in El Salvador until after MS-13 gangsters were deported there from Los Angeles.
-Large-scale deportations began shortly after the close of the Salvadoran Civil War in 1992.

 The war had lasted for more than 12 years and included the deliberate terrorizing and targeting of civilians by US-trained government death squads including the targeting of prominent clergy from the Catholic Church.
 The war saw the recruitment of child soldiers and other human rights violations, mostly by the military, which left the country susceptible to gang infiltration.

 As a part of the Chapultepec Peace Accords, the post-war Salvadoran government was required to stop using the standing army as a police force and form a new national police service.
 However, the ruling political party, ARENA, was a descendant of the wartime military government.
 To favor military allies, it delayed the formation of the National Civil Police of El Salvador (PNC).
 When the PNC was finally organized 1993, parts of the police force were created by integrating the armed forces.
 Some of the members of the nascent police force were known war criminals.
 The lack of a proper police force meant that deported gangsters faced little opposition when establishing MS-13 in El Salvador.
 To compound the issue, the post-war period was marked by the existence of a large number of uncontrolled arms left over from the conflict, which allowed MS-13 to become a significant arms trafficker.
 This remains one of its primary revenue sources today, alongside extortion and assassination.
 In addition, the economic struggles of the post-war period, alongside neoliberal trade reforms, likely contributed to the growth of MS-13.